CoreMedia/coremedia-social-hub/documentation/Configuration.md

-# Social Hub Configuration
+# Social Media Hub Configuration

-The configuration of the Social Hub consists of different settings documents that can be put in a global or site-specific folders.
+The configuration of the Social Media Hub consists of different settings documents that can be put in a global or site-specific folders.

 - Global: _/Settings/Options/Settings/Social Hub/_